 - Examinees must register online and select a test center location.

 - Examinees may take the test in its entirety or in individual sections.

 - First, Pearson, the testing company, charges $49 to take the entire test or $25 per section.
 Examinees pay Pearson when they register online.

-- Second, the Counseling and Testing Center charges a sitting fee of $25 for the entire test or $10 per section.
-This sitting fee must be paid at the Counseling and Testing Center in Carrington Hall, room 311.
+- Second, the Counseling and Testing Center charges a sitting fee of $25 for the entire test or $20 per section.
+This sitting fee must be paid at the Counseling and Testing Center in Carrington Hall, room 311, you must also complete this form to take the MoGEA test at MSU.
 Sitting fees can be paid with cash or a money order only.
 Examinees will receive an admission ticket with exam information that serves as proof of payment.

 - Both fees must be paid prior to testing.

 If you miss your test date and must register again:

 If you miss your test date and must register again, contact customer service at 413-256-7015, select option 9.